 Lower School has a tradition of providing a total arts experience for our children with a teacher-produced musical each fall, involving 90-100 students in grades 3-5 each year, either on stage on as part of the tech crew.
 All grades provide opportunities throughout the year for students to give presentations and to speak in front of their classmates and their parents.
 With activities such as the first grade's "Year in Song" performance or the fifth graders' presentations at their Renaissance Art Gallery, students in each grade strengthen their public speaking abilities and their confidence with each new year.

-Middle School presents a concert every winter, giving students the chance to build skills and experience performing on stage or contribute as members of the technical crew.
-Whether on stage or in the tech crew, Middle School students learn teamwork, leadership, flexibility, and how to manage deadlines.
+Middle School presents two concerts each year, giving students the chance to build skills and experience performing on stage or contributing as members of the technical crew.
+Whether singing, dancing, acting, or playing an instrument, Middle School students learn teamwork, leadership, flexibility, and how to manage deadlines.